Jobin-Nelson/.dotfiles/playground/post_install/arch_notes.md

 }
 ```

-- `sudo nvim /etc/mkinitcpio.conf`: add the hook in the mkinitcpio config
+- `sudoedit /etc/mkinitcpio.conf`: add the hook in the mkinitcpio config

 ```
 ...